 Trekking with our gorgeous alpacas through stunning scenery is a wonderful experience, but don’t just take our word for it: read the reviews on Trip Advisor and Facebook.

 Before booking an alpaca trek it is essential that you read the information on this page and strongly recommended you download and read our guide to walking with alpacas.
 You will find a link to our booking system below the important information checklist.
 Further information can be found below the booking link and on our FAQ page.

-- During Summer treks can book up 2 months in advance.
+- Treks can book up 2 months in advance.
 If you don’t see the date you want (Saturdays, Sundays & Tuesdays) it is already fully booked.

 We are sorry to disappoint you.